waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Campaign Archive
 - **Mt.
 Moon Navigation:** The main path was in the eastern section of 1F, looping around the central structures.
 The western ladder system on 1F led to a large, looping dead-end area.
 - **Route 4 Ledge Trap:** The lower part of Route 4 is a one-way path of ledges leading back to Route 3.
 The correct path to Cerulean is on the upper plateau.

+- **Wild Pokémon Movesets:** Assumption that all wild Pokémon of the same species share the same moveset is unverified.
+I need to track the moves of different level encounters to confirm or deny this.